-There’s no four-wheel-drive option with the 3008, but Peugeot’s ‘Grip Control’ setup (which is essentially a sophisticated traction-control system) costs between £450 and £800, as it requires 18-inch alloy wheels, which aren’t standard on all trims.
+There’s no four-wheel-drive option for the non-hybrid 3008, but Peugeot’s ‘Grip Control’ setup (which is essentially a sophisticated traction-control system) costs between £250 and £500, as it requires 18-inch alloy wheels, which aren’t standard on all trims.
 It should help you out when the going gets tough, particularly if it’s paired with the optional winter tyres.

 With an electric motor on each axle, the 296bhp Hybrid4 model has four-wheel drive and it’ll tackle reasonably challenging off-road terrain without needing to start the petrol engine.
 Both hybrids are much heavier than the petrol models and, while they offer great straight-line acceleration, the extra weight makes them feel much more cumbersome through corners.

 Peugeot 3008 petrol engines

 The 128bhp 1.2-litre and 179bhp 1.6-litre petrol engines in the 3008 use turbocharging to help keep performance up and running costs down, and they’re familiar Peugeot fare.
 Our drive of the more powerful of these revealed it to provide the 3008 with pretty swift performance, taking eight seconds to go from 0-62mph.
 The standard automatic gearbox that comes with this engine also impressed us, as it changes gear smoothly, quickly and with minimal fuss.